cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/how-to/build-content-app/create-profile.md

 When writing the logic for the `CreateProfileBtn` button there are a couple of things to keep in mind:

--   collect user input and construct the metadata object;
+-   Collect user input and construct the metadata object;
--   upload the metadata to IPFS;
+-   Upload the metadata to IPFS;
--   create the profile and get the profile id;
+-   Create the profile and get the profile id;
--   update the state of the variables;
+-   Update the state of the variables;

 ```tsx title="src/components/CreateProfileBtn.tsx"
 import { ethers } from "ethers";